OVI / DUI Lawyer For Mount Vernon, Ohio

 If you were charged with DUI/OVI in the Mount Vernon area, you probably have many questions.
 What is the evidence?
 What is the court process?
 Should I contest the charge or should I plead guilty?
 These frequently asked questions are answered in various pages of this website.

-Those topics and others are also addressed in the book ‘I Was Charged With DUI/OVI – Now What?!’
+Those topics and others are also addressed in the book ‘Ohio DUI / OVI Guide’.
 That book is a quick read and discusses what you should know before going to court and before hiring a lawyer.
 The paperback version is available for sale in online bookstores and the e-book version is available as a free download from this website.

 The Evidence In DUI/OVI Cases